dansmaculotte/vue-gitlab-review-toolbar/README.md

 > Vue.js plugin for Gitlab Review Toolbar

 This feature from Gitlab is undocumented.
-You can find after setting up a review app in merge request.
+You can find it after setting up a review app in merge request.

 Component code is accessible [here](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/vendor/assets/javascripts/visual_review_toolbar.js).